prernarohra/Email-Sentiment-Analysis/README.md

 cd your-repository-name
 ```

-2. Create a .env file in the root directory to securely store your API keys and database credentials:
+2. Create a .env file in the root directory to securely store your API keys and email credentials:

 ```bash
 touch .env